IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/security.md

 ```

 Of course, you would replace the `.local` addresses with the address of your Edisons.
 Also, please be sure to use
-address in the format `hostname.local` as opposed to raw IP addresses or 'localhost'.
+addresses in the format `hostname.local` as opposed to raw IP addresses or 'localhost'.
 For more detailed help, just
 type `iotkit-comm` on the command-line.

 #### Configure client programs to communicate securely